Executive Director - Joe Williams

 Molly joined the DFER team after working in a variety of education contexts, spanning from policy to practice.
 Initially coaching a summer Cheer/English camp in Nogales, Mexico, Molly developed an interest in the transformative power of education.
 Teaching in Bogota, she continued to learn about the challenge of providing a quality education for kids.
 An interest in improving education outcomes at a system level inspired her study of policy at Harvard's Graduate School of Education.
 While studying, she worked on a project developing an index to measure state-level primary school quality in Mexico's public schools.
 Joining DFER, Molly looks forward to working with a strong team of highly effective reformers.

-Ashley Bergeron joined DFER as the HR and Operations Coordinator in July 2013 after teaching 7th grade math enrichment classes in the Bronx with Citizen Schools.
+Ashley Bergeron joined DFER in July 2013 after teaching 7th grade math enrichment classes in the Bronx with Citizen Schools.
 Previously, Ashley worked with high school freshmen in Sheepshead Bay, Brooklyn through City Year.
 Teaching, mentoring, and tutoring at-risk students for over four years has fueled her passion for education reform.

 Policy Analyst - Mac LeBuhn